-- by NF Service Consumer during creation of the subscription as specified in clause 5.2.2.2.2.
+- the Event Notification URI (i.e. eventNotifyURI) or the bundledEventNotifyUri provided by the NF Service Consumer during creation of the subscription as specified in clauses 5.2.2.2.2, 5.2.2.3.2 and 5.2.2.3.X.

+NOTE: When sending an Event Notification to an alternative NF service consumer, e.g. when NF set is deployed, the UPF replaces the authority and callback URI Prefix (if any) part of the eventNotifyURI or bundledEventNotifyUri.
+See clause 6.5.3.2 of 3GPP TS 29.500 [4].

-Resource URI: {eventNotificationUri}
+Resource URI: {eventNotificationUri or bundledEventNotifyUri}

 Support of URI query parameters is specified in table 6.1.5.2.2-1.